 It is only effective when it is worn on the face.
-However, for most patients with OSA, it is not easy to wear the mask throughout the entire night and for every night for the rest of his life.
+However, for most patients with obstructive sleep apnea, it is not easy to wear the mask throughout the entire night and for every night for the rest of his life.

 Moreover, many patients wake up with the mask on the floor, and hence, would not use it the entire night.

 Other common reasons for poor compliance with nasal CPAP include:

 - nasal problems – nasal stuffiness, irritation, discharge, pain

 - mask problems – poor fit, air leak, dry eyes, skin breakdown